Sinclair-Speccy/The-Mainframe/Collection/OSes/Yggdrasil.md

-Here, you can find stuff for Yggdrasil Linux
+Here, you can find stuff for OSes